iuccio/atlas/README.md

 # Atlas

-This is the main repository for business relevant services for ATLAS.
+This is the repository for business relevant services for ATLAS.

 <!-- toc -->